 May 22, 2020

 Gourav Khullar was born in Firozepur, a small town in Punjab, India.
 His father was a dentist in the Armed Forces, which meant he had to move to a different city or town every couple of years.
 Prior to coming to UChicago, he was a Master’s student at the University of Cambridge, U.K. Before that, he spent four years in New Delhi pursuing an undergraduate degree in Engineering Physics at the Indian Institute of Technology, Delhi.
-This is his fifth year pursuing a PhD degree in the Department of Astronomy and Astrophysics and the Kavli Institute for Cosmological Physics (KICP).
 We interviewed him about his experiences below.

 What have you been studying or researching as part of your program?

 I work on multi-wavelength characterization of member galaxies in distant massive galaxy clusters.
 I study them by synthesizing stellar populations in these galaxies and modeling the observations from these galaxies, as well as distant objects that are gravitationally lensed by intervening galaxies and clusters.
 My advisor, Prof. Mike Gladders, and I are part of the South Pole Telescope (SPT) Clusters collaboration.

 Why did you choose the University of Chicago?

 I applied to the Astrophysics PhD program here in 2015 primarily to work on large sky surveys that discover and study billions of galaxies in the Universe.
 UChicago is one of the hubs for both the Dark Energy Survey (DES) and the South Pole Telescope (SPT) surveys, projects that I have been affiliated with during my time here.
 My current work involves performing detailed studies of galaxies discovered by SPT, using the Magellan Telescopes in Chile, and the Hubble Space Telescope.